canopas/UIPilot/README.md

 ## Documentation
 Visit [the website](https://canopas.github.io/UIPilot/) for documentation and examples.

+## Examples
+Please have a look at the [article](https://blog.canopas.com/swiftui-complex-navigation-made-easier-with-uipilot-5b33279f3476) and the [examples](https://github.com/canopas/UIPilot/tree/main/Examples) to know more about different use cases of UIPilot.

 ## Complex use cases
 The library is designed to meet simple use cases as well as complex ones.
 You can also have nested `UIPilot` as many as you like!